twjackysu/DotnetSdkUtilities/DotnetSdkUtilities/Extensions/ServiceCollectionExtensions/README.md

             // Retrieve all keys
             var keys = _cache.Keys;

-            // Remove entries by pattern
-            _cache.ClearCacheByPattern("key");
         }
     }
     ```
-3. Clear Cache by Pattern
+3. Clear Cache by Keys Contains

-    Use the ClearCacheByPattern method to remove cache entries that match a specific pattern.
+    Use the `ClearCacheByContains` method to remove cache entries that match a specific pattern.

     Example

     Suppose your cache keys are structured with user identifiers (e.g., user:123:page:1).
 If you want to clear all cache entries for user 123:
     ```csharp
-    // Clear all entries for user 123 cache.ClearCacheByPattern("user:123");
+    // Clear all entries for user 123 cache.ClearCacheByContains("user:123");
     ```

 ## Notes